-Estate Planning is for Everyone
+An Estate Plan is for Everyone

 Do I need an estate plan?
 Sadly, many people put off creating an Estate plan or think they don’t have enough assets to bother with it.
 This can create a headache for heirs who must wait to receive their inheritance after probate.
 It can also negatively affect your situation, should you become incapacitated.
 These five steps can help you start planning.

-Presented by Kris Maksimovich, AIF®, CRPC®, CPFA®, CRC®:
+Written by: Kris Maksimovich, AIF®, CRPC®, CPFA®, CRC®

 If you’ve been putting off estate planning because it feels too complicated, you’re not alone.
 Even the rich and famous put off proper estate planning.
 Well-known people like Abraham Lincoln, Sonny Bono, Pablo Picasso, Howard Hughes, James Brown, John Denver, and Amy Winehouse died intestate, or without a valid will.
 More recently, Aretha Franklin and Prince died without wills or estate plans tying up Franklin’s $80 million estate and Prince’s $200 million estate while both landed in probate.

-What do estate plans cover?
+What will an estate plan cover?

 At a minimum, an estate plan allows you to select someone you trust to make decisions on your behalf after your death or should you become incapacitated.
 This enables your wishes to be carried out quickly and smoothly and helps you determine the degree to which probate can be avoided.
 An estate plan also lets you determine what happens to your property, the well-being of your family, the guardianship of minor children, and how to minimize or eliminate taxes.
 Estate plan documents can also cover the extent of medical treatment you desire.